 This is our effusive response to Christ’s real victory in our actual world, the pinnacle of Faith reached by ascending from the assessment of all true philosophy through the refutation of all heresy.
 This ascent is compiled, collated, and filtered from all of the earliest Church Fathers from the Apostles down to the eve of the Seventh Ecumenical Council, by our father among the saints John of Damascus.
 In that Council he contributed materially (from glory) to the eventual Triumph of Orthodoxy.
 The Kingdom of God is not yet, yet it is already, in our material world, in our midst.

-One of the wonders of this prayer is its laying bare of two parodoxical realities: God’s Grace and our free will.
+Another of the wonders of this prayer is its laying bare of two parodoxical realities: God’s Grace and our free will.
 We are “resourceless.”
-Christ gives us “all things,” including our very “being and the grace of well-being.”
+We are dependent on Christ for “all things,” including our very “being and the grace of well-being.”
 Even what Christ asks of us, the one and only thing—”that we be saved”—He gives us.
 The only thing that lies with us is whether we “accept” His gift.
 Our initial conversion, and each subsequent moment of repentance and return, is in our hands.
 Yet every moment leading up to our moments of repentance, and every moment leading forth, are Christ’s.
 Our repentence is almost, we might say, a single point, without dimension or content.
 Christ is wholly active in bringing us to salvation, and wholly active in carrying us forward from it.
 Our bare, stark acceptance is all that is in our hands—simultaneously everything for us, and yet so close to nothing.
-Wonderously, Christ is grateful to us for our utterly passive acceptance, for our nearly-nothing!
-Glory to Him!

 O Christ our God, lead us to repentance.
 Give us Grace to accept.
 Smash the idols in our life, in our households and neighborhoods, our cities and nations!
 St. John of Damascus, pray for us!